 William and his family first settled in Wethersfield, Connecticut, which is near Hartford and was under the jurisdiction of the Connecticut Colony.
 On December 7, 1641, they moved to and established Stamford, Connecticut, with forty one other families.
 Stamford was under the rules of the New Haven Colony.
 There William was granted five acres and a town lot, a place to build his home.

 William Mead, the immigrant, was a well respected man of early colonial Connecticut.
 William was very active in the governmental proceedings of Stamford, Connecticut, and left his mark throughout his community, and in history.
 He was the ancestor to most of the Mead’s of Connecticut, New York, Vermont and those that settled Meadville, Pennsylvania.
 It is said over a million Americans have William’s blood flowing in their veins.
-Our own Mead ancestral line evolved from those that settled first in Connecticut, then western New York, Ohio, Indiana and then to California.

 William died about 1663 in Stamford, Fairfield, Connecticut and is buried in Tomac Burying Ground in Old Greenwich, Connecticut.
 William’s wife Philippa died of malaria in Stamford, on September 19, 1657.
 A memorial in Tomac Burying Ground, in Old Greenwich, Connecticut, in memory of the Mead family, only mentions William and his three children, Joseph, John, and Martha, leaving Philippa’s burial place unknown.